 The Federal Employees' Compensation Act provides workers' compensation coverage to approximately 2.6 million federal and postal workers around the world for employment-related injuries and occupational diseases.
 The Division of Federal Employees' Compensation (DFEC) has responsibility for administering the Act through its twelve district offices and national office.

-The resources below pertain only to federal employees and agencies.
+The resources below are for federal government employees and agencies.
 Workers injured while employed by private companies or by state and local government agencies should contact their state workers' compensation board.

 Stakeholder-targeted resources and information:

-ECOMP is a free web-based application hosted by the Office of Workers' Compensation Programs (OWCP) that provides Federal agencies with an electronic system for recording workplace injuries and illnesses, and processing claims under the Federal Employees' Compensation Act (FECA).
+ECOMP is a free web-based application that provides federal agencies with an electronic system for recording workplace injuries and illnesses, and processing claims under the Federal Employees' Compensation Act (FECA).
 ECOMP features include FECA claim submission and OSHA reporting.
 ECOMP also allows for uploading of supporting documents to FECA case files.
-To learn more about system access requirements and review instructions on how to upload documents, please visit the ECOMP home page.
+To learn more about system access requirements and review instructions on how to upload documents, please visit the ECOMP homepage.